Coronavirus and DNA

 The Research Surrounding Coronavirus and DNA

-Geneticists and virology specialists worldwide are studying the human genome and the genome of the novel coronavirus.
-They hope to uncover clues about how the body responds to the virus molecularly.
+Over the last few years, geneticists and virology specialists worldwide have been studying the human genome and the genome of COVID-19.
+They are working to uncover clues about how the body responds to the virus molecularly.
+Researchers who are part of the Personal Genome Project looked at extreme cases of the virus to identify striking differences between them.

 When a new virus is passed on, the RNA duplicates but with new mutations.
 This is why new variants of the virus happen - the newest one shows changes to the spike protein part of the virus’s genome.
 It is made up of 1,273 amino acids and 23 sugar molecules.